Yatinanand99/UpGrad-Project-Intern/README.md

 The Marketing Expenditure is saved by using this model as less human resourse is used up also less time is used and better results are obtained rather than contacting a Random person.

-# Financial Benefits:

-Saves hours of Human Resourse as they have to contact a less number of people.
-Saves Communication cost of contacting preferred person rather than all random person.